RooseveltAdvisors/nvim/README.md

 This is a modern Neovim configuration focused on providing a powerful and efficient development environment.
 The configuration is organized using Lua and includes various plugins managed by the Lazy plugin manager.

+> **Credit**: This configuration is based on the work of [@BlindGarret](https://github.com/BlindGarret).
+All credit goes to him for creating this excellent Neovim setup.

 ## Core Features

 ### Basic Settings